 Healthy growth and development is important for every child.
 The school doctors and youth nurses assist you in keeping track of the growth and development of your child.
 They guide you through the upbringing of your child.
-They help you find the answer to your questions.
+They help you find the answer to your questions about raising your child.
 The doctors and nurses also provide the necessary vaccinations.
-Sometimes, you as a parent may need a helping hand, and the knowledgeable staff are on hand.
+Sometimes, you as a parent may need a helping hand, and the knowledgeable staff are on call.